 Before we go on to how to handle vinyl records, we must first understand how best to store them, for any efforts we might make to handle a record as best we can will be rendered null and void without storing them properly in the first place.
 Sure, you might be able to hold and manage the proper transporting of a record from place to place, but you will first need to know and understand how to go about storing records properly as well as why this might need to be done properly.

-The only thing more helpful than learning how to handle vinyl records would be methods for you to prevent damaging your records altogether, methods that encourage the safe storing of records.
+The only thing more helpful than learning how to handle vinyl records would be methods for you to prevent damaging your records altogether, methods that encourage the safe storing of records, for example, you can use vinyl record crates for that purpose.
 The vinyl record is, as aforementioned, an incredibly sensitive and fragile thing, scarcely able to maintain its structural integrity throughout a brief life time, and prey to a whole host of debilitating external influences if not kept in a specific set of proper ambient conditions.

 How Can Records Get Damaged?

 Many of the reasons for a record being damaged tend to circulate around improper storage as well as not knowing how to handle vinyl records.
 This is a rather imperfect format for distributing music and there are no two ways about it.
 The vinyl record is quite a sensitive thing physically and falls prey to plenty of debilitating minutiae.
 Thus, keeping your best records in shape with suitable cleaning kits and proper storage might prevent some of the following, alongside learning how to handle vinyl records.

 Heat is one of the main factors for the damaging of a record, with a disc sometimes becoming so affected as to literally change shape.
 It might lead to to needing to fix the warped record.
 Vinyl discs are made from polyvinyl chloride – crude oil shaped like a frisbee.
 It ought to be obvious to anyone using their common sense that such a material, inherently a plastic, would be sensitive to heat.